Shippable/docs/sources/ci/postgresql.md

 ```

 ###Using Postgis
 We do not have Postgis installed on our official build images.
-If you want to use it for your build, you will need to install and activate it in your yml:
+If you want to use it for your build, you will need to install and activate it in your yml.
+Check the SHIPPABLE_POSTGRES_VERSION matches the postgis version your are installing.

 ```
 build:
   ci:
+    - echo $SHIPPABLE_POSTGRES_VERSION
-    - sudo apt-get install postgresql-9.3-postgis
+    - sudo apt-get install postgresql-9.6-postgis-2.3
+    - psql -U postgres -c 'create database your_database_name;'
-    - psql -U postgres -c "create extension postgis"
+    - psql -U postgres -d your_database_name -c "create extension postgis;"
 ```

 ## Improve this page